Feb 24, 2020

 It is widely recognized all forms of distracted driving is a safety risk.
 Here are some of the things that are being done about texting and driving :

 - Awareness campaigns : Creating awareness about the danger of texting and driving is paramount.
-There are many local, national, and online groups that are working to spread the word about the risks associated with distracted driving.
+There are many local, national, and online groups that are working to spread the word about the risks associated with texting while driving.

-- Police Blitz : The police frequently run distracted driving blitz campaigns to catch drivers.
+- Police Blitz : The police frequently run texting blitz campaigns to catch drivers texting and driving.

 - Stiffer penalties : Texting and driving laws continue to change.
 Fines and penalties are increasing.